What is Kubbeh? Lebanon's Most Beloved Dish - Explained | Almaz Foods

 • Warm flatbread and hummus as part of a mezze spread

-Traditional kibbeh is not gluten-free — the bulgur wheat shell contains gluten.
+Traditional kubbeh is not gluten-free, the bulgur wheat shell contains gluten.
 Please check product labels for allergen information.

-Almaz Foods kibbeh is made with Halal-friendly ingredients.
+Almaz Foods kubbeh is made with Halal-certified ingredients.
 All our meat is sourced from certified Halal suppliers.
 Our Mixed Vegetable Kubbeh is 100% vegan.

-Kibbeh is nutritious — high in protein, and bulgur wheat provides fibre, iron, and B vitamins.
-Baked kibbeh is lower in calories than fried.
-Almaz Foods kibbeh contains zero artificial preservatives.
+Kubbeh is nutritious, high in protein, and bulgur wheat provides fibre, iron, and B vitamins.
+Almaz Foods kubbeh contains zero artificial preservatives and is no nuts added.